joesb/helios360/content/handbook/what/important-skills.md

 *Strategy should always come first.*{.larger}

-Tactics (i.e. coordinated action taken in a *specific* situation) will be fairly impotent, or worse, a potential liability without reference to a larger context that gives them meaning.
+Tactics (i.e. coordinated action taken in a *specific* situation) will be fairly impotent, or worse, a potential liability, without reference to a larger context that gives them meaning.

-Tactics need to be directed toward a goal or outcome in order to have focus and purpose.
+Tactics need to be *directed* toward a *goal or outcome* in order to have *focus and purpose*.

-Tactics depend on strategy.
+:Tactics *depend* on strategy.:{.larger}

 {% endNote %}